celestiaorg/docs/docs/community/cohort-one-content.md

 - **Monday 21 November @ 11am EST / 4pm UTC / 5pm CEST**
-  - In this lesson, Evan Forbes will teach us about the Quantum Gravity Bridge (QGB) and [Celestiums](https://blog.celestia.org/celestiums).
-The QGB proves that some data was posted on Celestia.
-Celestiums use the this bridge to provide strong data availability guarantees for block data at a fraction of the cost of `calldata` on Ethereum.
+  - In this lesson, Evan Forbes will teach us about the Quantum Gravity Bridge (Blobstream) and [layer 2s](https://blog.celestia.org/celestiums).
+Blobstream proves that some data was posted on Celestia.
+Rollups use the this bridge to provide strong data availability guarantees for block data at a fraction of the cost of `calldata` on Ethereum.
 - [Lesson #5 - Quantum Gravity Bridge with Evan Forbes (Recording)](https://youtu.be/6eg1WTUYvr8)